My Cart Close

 Sigh.
 There are a number of factors worth considering:

 • Retinoid toxicity may be an issue.
 The jury is still out on whether retinoids, when used in small amounts on the skin, are truly carcinogenic or teratogenic.
-Most people say there is no proof of toxicity in this setting, but when I see that something is not recommended during pregnancy, it gives me pause.
+Most people say there is no proof of toxicity in this setting, but when I see that something is not recommended during pregnancy, it gives me a moment pause.
+At the very least, I would not recommend using retinol if you're trying to conceive or pregnant.

 • Side effects are a big problem.
 Dry, flaky, tight red skin when using retinoids can be very uncomfortable.
-There are workarounds—lower concentration and decreased frequency—but some people still struggle to make their skin accept the plan.
+There are workarounds—lower concentration and decreased frequency—but some people still struggle to make their skin accept the plan, and some skin types simply can't tolerate it.

 • Other ingredients alongside the retinoic acid can be more troublesome than the retinoid itself.
 Most prescription products have parabens, ethoxylated ingredients, and butylated hydroxytoluene (BHT).
 Commercial, non-prescription retinol products may also have fragrance, artificial colors, and petrochemicals.

-• Sun sensitivity is substantial; when your skin is deeply exfoliated, it is much more sensitive to sun.
-Retinyl palmitate, an over-the-counter Vitamin A option and an ingredient in many sunscreens, may accelerate certain skin cancers.
+• Sun sensitivity is real, and can be a dealbreaker for some people if they live or work in places where sun exposure is high.
+When your skin is deeply exfoliated, it is much more sensitive to sun.
+Retinyl palmitate, an over-the-counter Vitamin A option and an ingredient in many sunscreens, may even accelerate certain skin cancers.
 (The evidence is inconclusive at present, but the Environmental Working Group and the National Toxicology Program are not fans.)

 Definitely not.
 Some people won’t tolerate the side-effects, even when they employ all the tricks.
 People with dermatitis, rosacea, or thin facial skin may have a very difficult time with retinoids.
 And pregnant (or soon-to-be-pregnant) women need to know that most retinoids are Category C, which means they cause birth defects in animal studies but there is no human data.